galfas/gossiper/README.md

 <i>http://localhost:9090/gossiper/account/?name={userName}&region={userRegion}</i>

+###The product
+Based on the User's stats, I want to create a service that provide information like:
+ - The best partner (friend that make the user wins more battle)
+ - The worst enemy (friend that make the user looses more battle)
+ - User best champion
+ - User worst champion
+ and so on
+ (this would be the MVP)

 ## Next steps:
 ####Product:
 1. Create the model for Consolidate.
 2. Create the algorithm to generate Consolidate
-2. Create an Angular 2 application for the frontend.
+3. Create an Angular 2 application for the frontend.
     2.1 I thought about render server side, so far indexing is not requirement.
 So I will create a SPA

 ####Technical
+1. Implement Swagger to document the api;
-1. Improving the api error handle.
+2. Improving the api error handle;
-2. Prepare the entire application to run with Docker-compose;
+3. Prepare the entire application to run with Docker-compose;
-3. Create health check;
+4. Create health check;
-4. Create tests for DAO
+5. Create tests for DAO
-5. Improve the API security.
+6. Improve the API security.
-6. Improving the services resilience
+7. Improving the services resilience
-7. Implement a layer of cache with Redis
+8. Implement a layer of cache with Redis
-8. Using mongo with replica set
+9. Using mongo with replica set